aaron-jencks/BattleTuring/README.md

 ### Halting

 In light of the knowledge of the halting problem, there is a `halt` command that will terminate the current program.
+This is used instead of accept/reject states.
+If your machine halts, it's considered accepted, otherwise, transition to a infinite while loop.

 ```
 halt;